 Cost of software maintenance services consists primarily of technical support personnel and related costs.
-Cost of software maintenance services decreased by \$1,903, or 2%, in 2022 from 2021, due to stable support activity.
-As a result, our gross margin for software maintenance services remained at 94% in 2022 and 2021.
+Cost of software maintenance services decreased by \$20,365, or 26%, in 2023 from 2022, due to slightly reduced support activity.
+As a result, our gross margin for software maintenance services increased to 96% in 2023 from 94% in 2022.